sismo-core/hydra-s2-zkps/README.md

 Hydra-S2 is an upgrade of the [Hydra-S1](https://github.com/sismo-core/hydra-s1-zkps) Zero-Knowledge Proving Scheme.
 The major update concern the addition of the notion of vault used in the zkConnect.

-Hydra-S2 generates ZK Proofs from a merkle tree storing groups of accounts with values (e.g group of ENS DAO voters where the account value is the number of votes).
+Hydra-S2 generates ZK Proofs from a Merkle tree storing groups of accounts with values (e.g group of ENS DAO voters where the account value is the number of votes).

 Hydra-S2 enables users to prove from these groups:
 - Ownerships: They own two accounts, a source account and a destination account. (via Hydra Delegate Proof of Ownership)
 - Account inclusion: Their source account is part of a group (e.g group ENS DAO voters)
 - Account value: Their source account holds a specific value (e.g number of votes in the group of ENS DAO voters)
-- Nullifier Generation: They computed a proofIdentifier from an requestIdentifier.
-The proofIdentifier is deterministically generated from their source account and the requestIdentifier.
-It can be stored by proof verifiers to only accept one ZK Proof per account per requestIdentifier.
+- Nullifier Generation: A proofIdentifier was computed from a requestIdentifier and a vaultIdentifier from a vaultNamespace.
+The proofIdentifier is generated deterministically from the source account and the requestIdentifier.
+Proof verifiers can store it to ensure that only one ZK proof per account per requestIdentifier is accepted.
+The vaultIdentifier is also generated deterministically from the vault and vaultNamespace, and can be stored by apps to identify the owner of a specific vault in a specific namespace.

 ## Circuits and Package